AlexanderTZhou/AlexanderTZhou.github.io/_pages/about.md

 I am currently looking for:
 * Research Assistants with a strong coding ability (C++ and Python).
 * Postdoctorate Fellows with a PhD in Computer Science and strong background in graph-based research, either traditional algorithms or machine learning (such as GNNs or Link Prediction).
-* Prospective PhD Students with a Computer Science or Mathematics degree and strong coding ability.
+* Prospective PhD Students with a Computer Science or Mathematics degree (preferably with a background in graphs), strong coding and excellent communication and English writing ability.
 We may discuss co-supervision with other faculty members at PolyU.

 If you are interested, please [email me](mailto:alexander.zhou@polyu.edu.hk) with your English CV.
+For Postdocs and PhD students, please also highlight previous research experience and potential area you would like to work research.

 My Research Interests
 ======